mromerdagan/beautiful-python-decorators/README.md

 returns a new decorated one.
 The decoration can be: adding functionality, adding debug information, and so forth*

+*All of the decorators code is in beautiful_decorators.py*

 ### trace
 This decorator shows all calls to a function, and return values.
 This becomes handy when investigating the nature of complex functions, especially if they're